otupman/lungo-angular-bridge/README.md

 This example demonstrates accessing aspects of a mobile device to provide a native experience using mapping, geolocation and accessing the device's camera.

+# Development

+We're using grunt as our build system; all the tests depend on it's output, so this command:

+    grunt watch

+is your friend as it'll watch for file system changes and automatically rebuild the `dist/lungo-angular-bridge.min.js` file.
+If you hit bugs, there's a non-minified version in the `dist` directory as well.

 ## Tests

 In order to run the tests, we are using [Testacular](http://vojtajina.github.com/testacular/).
 We have two kind of tests, [unit tests](http://docs.angularjs.org/guide/dev_guide.unit-testing) and [end-2-end](http://docs.angularjs.org/guide/dev_guide.e2e-testing) tests.